getdish/dish/docs/nate.md

 - sexy splash page for home
 - signup for beta
 - spreadsheet view into all data next to a simple map

+---

+triage:

+- embed stack of search results > detail fully into url so it retains search in shared link even

+---